-5. Restrictions relating to liquor
+7. Restrictions relating to liquor

-- (1) For the purposes of this regulation, a word or expression defined in the Liquor Act bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence - - (i) only take place starting at the time specified in the liquor licence until 18:00 on a week day; - (ii) only take place starting at the time specified in the liquor licence until 13:00 on a Saturday; - (b) where the seller is the holder of an on-consumption licence, only take place starting from 09:00 until 22:00; and
+- (1) For the purposes of this regulation, a word or expression defined in the Liquor Act (Act No. 6 of 1998) bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act (Act No. 6 of 1998), the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence - - (i) only take place starting at the time specified in the liquor licence until 18:00 on a week day; - (ii) only take place starting at the time specified in the liquor licence until 13:00 on a Saturday; - (b) where the seller is the holder of an on-consumption licence, only take place starting from 09:00 until 22:00; and